iluwatar/java-design-patterns/abstract-document/README.md

   ...
 }
 ```
-Next we define an enum `Property` and a set of interfaces for type, price, model and parts.
+Next, we define an enum `Property` and a set of interfaces for type, price, model, and parts.
 This allows us to create
 static looking interface to our `Car` class.

 ```java